zulip/zulip-mobile/docs/architecture/react.md

 versions offer a [new context API](https://reactjs.org/docs/context.html) that works much more like Redux and `connect`, above.

-### The exception: `MessageListWeb`
+### The exception: `MessageList`

-We have one React component that we wrote (beyond `connect` calls) that deviates from the above design: `MessageListWeb`.
+We have one React component that we wrote (beyond `connect` calls) that deviates from the above design: `MessageList`.
 This is the only component that extends plain `Component` rather than `PureComponent`, and the only component that implements `shouldComponentUpdate`.

-In fact, `MessageListWeb` does adhere to the Pure Component Principle -- its `render` method is a pure function of `this.props` and `this.context`.
+In fact, `MessageList` does adhere to the Pure Component Principle -- its `render` method is a pure function of `this.props` and `this.context`.
 So it could use `PureComponent`, but it doesn't -- instead we have a `shouldComponentUpdate` that always returns `false`, so even when `props`